I'll Buy You a Star

 The first compact disc release of the album came on May 7, 1996, and included four bonus tracks that were recorded during the sessions for this album and originally released as singles or included on Mathis compilations.
 The same four tracks were included with this LP on disc one of the two-CD set released on June 9, 2009, while the other disc featured his 1962 project Live It Up!.
+I'll Buy You a Star was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

-Allmusic's Joe Viglione was especially impressed.
+AllMusic's Joe Viglione was especially impressed.
 "The voice of Johnny Mathis is always distinctive and compelling, but when blended with Nelson Riddle,… the results are extraordinary."
 Viglione pointed out that what set this recording apart "is that there is a smooth continuity of styles, a departure from the usual Mathis formula which would have the singer switching musical genres on many of his albums with only his voice to keep things consistent."
 As an example he wrote, "Where another '60s LP, So Nice, would blend current Top 40 and show tunes, a combination carried over to Mathis's projects in the '70s, Riddle works on the same level, equally talented and matching Johnny, their skills weaving a texture that creates a superior work of art -- and one without the necessity of a Top 40 hit."
 He does single out a couple of tracks in particular. "'The Best Is Yet to Come' is sassy and smart, the horns fitting nicely under the singer's perfect vocal instrument.
 'Smile' is elegance suspended in space -- the instrumentation and voice swimming together, wrapped in a warm production."
 He concludes, "It's a fabulous set of recordings for those who appreciate music as art."

 In their capsule review at the time of release, Billboard wrote, "Nelson Riddle provides fine backing" and that Mathis "is most effective on the ballads."

+Cash Box claims "The upbeat is embraced best on the title tune, 'When My Sugar Walks Down the Street' and 'Ring the Bell.'

+Variety wrote that Mathis "mixes swing and sweet in a way that appeals to young and adult disk fan giving him a buying spread that's held by only a few of the current diskers.

+Nigel Hunter of Disc believed "This set is of more than normal interest because the accompanients are in the capable hands of Nelson Riddle."